pic

 Closures Are Common in Coding

-There are several scenarios where nesting functions emerges naturally.
-One such scenario is when you aim to keep a task within a single self-contained unit of code.
+There are several scenarios where closures emerge naturally.
+One such scenario is when a task requires multiple steps, but you prefer to keep a single self-contained unit of code.
 For instance, this approach is particularly useful if a function needs to perform multiple interdependent steps, such as data preparation (e.g., setting parameters or initializing variables) and subsequent computations based on that data.
 By nesting a function within another, you can keep related code organized and contained within the same logical block, promoting code readability and maintainability.

-To illustrate the patterns involved with and without closures, we'll use generic code.
-This isn't intended to be executed, but rather to demonstrate the underlying structure of the code.
-We also suppose a task that lends itself to nested functions.
+To illustrate how code implements a task with and without closures, we'll use generic code.
+This isn't intended to be executed, but rather to demonstrate the underlying structure.

 function task()